-Strategy 1.5 Promote and enforce water conservation and best management practices.
+Strategy 9A.5 Promote and enforce water conservation and best management practices.

-Action 1.5.1 All new development shall incorporate water conservation and best management practices which are compliant with state and county regulations as well as current sustainability practices.
+Action 9A.5.1 The LCLCPC and County Planning will develop Overlay amendments so that all new development shall incorporate water conservation and best management practices which are compliant with state and county regulations as well as current sustainability practices.
 This may include reuse of gray water, storm water recharge and rainwater collection systems such as, cisterns, gravel beds or other storage systems for which regulations have been enacted.
 These practices may include:

-Water collection to the extent practical and affordable and not required to exceed 1% of total construction costs, shall be used for landscaping irrigation and/or other domestic uses in order to replace use of potable water supplies.
+Water collection to the extent practical and affordable (and not required to exceed 1% of total construction costs) shall be used for landscape irrigation and/or other domestic uses in order to replace use of potable water supplies.

 Xeriscaping and/or native plants will be encouraged for landscaping on all new landscaping.
 The area of landscaping to be irrigated will be based on County Hydrologist approved water budget estimates of rainwater collection and storage capacity per the individual development.
 This will not apply to agricultural uses of water.